IS2AI/COVID-19-Simulator/README.md

 4) Clone the repository to your working directory

-5) Copy the files (config.py, covid_simulator_upd.py, DataStr.py, network_sim.py, Visuals.py) from *covid19/streaming/* to *C:/Users/user/Anaconda3/Lib/* folder.

-6) Go to directory *covid19/* and run the following command on terminal: **bokeh serve --show streaming**
+5) Go to directory *covid19/* and run the following command on terminal: **bokeh serve --show streaming**

-7) The web browser with visualization interface will be opened
+6) The web browser with visualization interface will be opened